Trinidad – Ya man!

 DAYS 1 AND 2

-On the way to our night lodge, we stopped along the road where I
+On the way to our night lodge, we stopped along the road where I observed a breath-taking view of Port-of-Spain.
+To the distance, I could see flickers of lights glowing from Venezuela. |

 I chose to spend my last ‘observable’ Spring Break volunteering at Matelot, Trinidad.
-When it comes to building a playground for children or building a much needed transportation shelter, itโ€™s hard to pass by such an opportunity or ignore the ‘excuse’ to travel out of the country.
+When it comes to building a playground for children or building a much needed transportation shelter, itās hard to pass by such an opportunity or ignore the ‘excuse’ to travel out of the country.
 I sure love to travel and I would relish the opportunity to travel for work or fun for a living.
 In December, I visited Cancun, Mexico (HERE) and for Spring Break last year, I visited Oahu, Hawaii.

-Ready to tackle whatever obstacle comes my way ๐Ÿ™‚
+| Ready to tackle whatever obstacle comes my way š |

 We arrived at Piarco International Airport past 9 pm.
 It took quite a while before we went through Customs and Baggage Claim.
 I loved the cool breeze that greeted me as I stepped outside.
 The first thing I noticed was the right-sided steering wheels.
 Mr. Roberts met us at the airport and he gave us some history on Trinidad and Tobago as he shuttled us to Samise Villa.

-Admiring the beautiful scenery at Matelot after surviving the roller-coaster bus ride.
+| Admiring the beautiful scenery at Matelot after surviving the roller-coaster bus ride. |

 The next morning, we were up early to embark on a drive to Matelot,